Developers-Institute/Student-Handbook/README.md

   3. Have access to the Wellbeing Manager if the problem still cannot be resolved.
 A student representative may provide      support.
 If the problem concerns a complaint against a staff member the Wellbeing Manager or other staff member is obliged to inform the student of the formal complaints procedure and may recommend that such a complaint be filed.
   4. The right to the formal complaints procedure, if it is recommended that such a complaint should be filed.
 The complaints procedure is available in full in the *Student Concerns, Complaints, Academic Appeals and Disciplinary Policy* available on the website or at Reception.

-## Fees, Withdrawal & Refund Policy.
+## Fees, Withdrawal and Refund Policy.
 ### Fees Free Policy
 From 1 January 2018, tertiary education will be fees-free for eligible first time tertiary students.
 Broadly, if you’re a New Zealander who finished school in 2017, or later, you may qualify for a year of fees-free provider-based tertiary education or two years of industry training in 2018.
 If a prospective student is not a recent school leaver, and they have done less than half a year of education or training (including tertiary study in any other country), they may also qualify.